 - In contrast, a traditional, in-person focus group is carried out in unfamiliar surroundings, with each participant surrounded by people they don’t know, which makes it harder for them to react and respond with full authenticity.

 The result?
 People are more likely to share openly and honestly in the online setting, where they have the security to be themselves and aren’t influenced by the group.
 This drives rich, meaningful data.

-The concern: Online qual won’t be as quick and efficient as traditional research.
+Myth 2 - Online qual won’t be as quick and efficient as traditional research.

 The truth: Just as with in-person research, efficiency comes down to good planning, good communication and good coordination.
 But there are particular aspects of online research that can make it extra-efficient:

 - Participants don’t have to travel anywhere.
 This means that you can run multiple studies at a time, or one study across multiple markets.